 This got me thinking about my personal vision in life.
 My personal goals and how clear they need to be so I can achieve them.
 There is a Zen saying, ‘Close your eyes to see clarity.’
 Just as you need good vision to drive safely, you need personal vision to know where you are going in your life.

 What about your personal life?
 Is that blurry?
 Many people have a vague idea about what they would like.
 A general idea of their future direction.
 Some people have an idea and then along the way, the vision becomes blurry.
 The future vision is lost in a haze.
 Lost to someone else’s vision for them.
 It is so easy to lose yourself in someone else’s plan.

 I was very good at seeing my direction, but over the past few years, I allowed my vision to become blurred.
-However, I stopped focussing.
+I stopped focusing and believing in my dreams.
+As I let go of my dreams, I lost confidence and belief in myself.
 But now I’m correcting my vision.
-I have refocussed on my goals, and I’m no longer aiming for what someone else had set for me.
-I have my vision, and I’m working towards making more of my dreams become a reality.
+I have refocussed on my goals and my personal values.
+I’m no longer aiming for what someone else had set for me.
+I have my vision, I’ve discovered the link between core values and inner confidence and I’m working towards making more of my dreams become a reality.

-Maybe you are similar to me got a little lost along the way.
-All those years of serving others; partner, children, family, friends, clients left little time to focus on your own wants, desires.
+Maybe you are similar to me and got a little lost along the way.
+All those years of serving others; a partner, children, family, friends, and clients left little time to focus on your own wants and desires.
 Let alone create the clarity required to achieve them.
-Fortunately, it is never too late to evaluate the path your on and make adjustments, so that you can design the life you desire.
+Fortunately, it is never too late to evaluate the path you are on and make adjustments to your life goals so that you can design the life you desire.

 Three actions that can help with creating your future vision.

 1. Define What You Would Like to Achieve.

 The best way to decide on what you would like your future to look like is t to ask yourself questions like;